 What is Immunome?

-Immunome operates at the forefront of biopharmaceutical innovation, utilizing a proprietary human memory B cell platform to discover and develop first-in-class antibody therapeutics.
-The company's strategic focus is on addressing critical unmet needs in oncology and infectious diseases, including the development of novel treatments for COVID-19.
-By leveraging the immune system's memory B cells from patients who have naturally fought off diseases, Immunome aims to identify potent therapeutic antibodies and their targets, positioning itself as a key player in the evolving landscape of disease intervention.
+Immunome operates at the forefront of biopharmaceutical innovation, leveraging a proprietary human memory B cell platform to discover and develop first-in-class antibody therapeutics.
+The company's strategic focus is on addressing critical unmet needs in oncology and infectious diseases, including the development of treatments for COVID-19.
+By harnessing the power of memory B cells from patients who have naturally fought off diseases, Immunome's discovery engine aims to identify novel antibodies and their corresponding targets, positioning it as a key player in the advancement of disease treatment paradigms.

 How much funding has Immunome raised?